Route Advertisements¶

 hostSubnet: 24

-A typical scenario is to import installed BGP routes from the default VRF to a CUDN.
+After routes have been imported to the default VRF as in the previous example, a typical scenario is to import those routes from the default VRF to a CUDN as well.
 This can be achieved with:

 apiVersion: frrk8s.metallb.io/v1beta1